dspreen/cv/markdown/Publications.md

 `2014` Review of “Between Dictatorship and Dissent: Ideology, Legitimacy, and Human Rights in East Germany, 1945-1990,” by Ned Richardson-Little, *Dissertation Reviews*, November 6, <http://dissertationreviews.org/archives/10364>

+**Article and Chapter Manuscripts in Preparation**

+`2019` “Making European Solidarities: Spaces of Maoist Internationalism in the Global Seventies”

+`2019` “Radical Protest or Shadow Diplomacy?
+West German Maoists and the Zimbabwe African National Union”